flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 problem classes
 ```

-The move from handcrafted features to GNNs, and more recently toward attention-based MILP backbones, is part of this effort [4,7].
+The move from handcrafted features to GNNs, and more recently toward attention-based MILP backbones, is part of the broader effort to build stronger and more transferable MILP representations [4,7].

-A useful future model should recognize mathematical structure rather than memorize one generator.
+A useful future model should capture mathematical structure rather than depend too heavily on one instance generator.

-### 19.2 Guarantee-Preserving Learning⭐⭐⭐
+### 19.2 Guarantee-Aware Learning⭐⭐⭐

-This is one of the most important directions for optimization.

-Instead of asking only

-> “Can AI make the solver faster?”

-ask:

-> **“Can AI make the solver faster while keeping a clearly stated certificate?”**
+One important direction is to make the status of the guarantee explicit.

+There are two different goals.

+The first is to **preserve the original deterministic optimization certificate**.
 Examples include:

-- learned branching with exact Branch-and-Bound;
+- learned branching inside an otherwise exact Branch-and-Bound procedure;
-- learned cut ranking among valid cuts;
+- learned ranking among mathematically valid cuts;
-- learned column ranking with exact pricing verification;
+- learned column ranking followed by exact pricing verification;
-- learned Benders prioritization with exact final checks;
+- learned Benders prioritization followed by the required exact subproblem checks;
-- statistically calibrated early stopping [18];
-- safe variable fixing based on provable conditions.
+- variable fixing only when a provable safe-fixing condition is available.

-This direction fits optimization better than unrestricted black-box prediction.
+The second is to deliberately stop short of deterministic exactness but replace an informal heuristic with an **explicit statistical guarantee**.
+Conformal early stopping is an example of this second category [19].

+These two forms of guarantee should not be conflated.

 ### 19.3 Learning-Augmented Decomposition⭐⭐⭐